What Is Elderberry?

 - If you get a rash or have trouble breathing after you have some, you might be allergic to it.

-- Because it’s a diuretic, be careful when you take it if you’re on medicines that make you pee more.
+- Because it’s a diuretic, be careful when you take it if you’re also using medicines that make you pee more.

 Talk with your doctor if you’re thinking about taking elderberry.